By Daniel Barnes

 Why else would Fuller cast a dead ringer for Orson Welles in the role of an asylum guard (read: studio exec) who tells our intensely unreliable, mentally deranged, and sexually repressed hero (read: Hollywood filmmaker), “This is your table from now on,” except to lay out an elaborately ironic commentary on the studio caste system that victimized both directors?
 In a sly reference to Charles Foster Kane, the Welles stand-in even snarls to our journalist protagonist, “Born phonies, all you newspaper men.”

-Newspaper man Johnny Barrett (Peter Breck, a longtime TV actor who would never get a meatier role) really is a phony, of course – as the film opens, he is preparing to get admitted into an insane asylum under false pretenses.
-The ostensible point of this heavily conditioned performance is to expose the unsolved murder of an inmate, but the killer and victim are thoroughly incidental, and Johnny only seems to care about winning the Pulitzer Prize.
-He invokes the award’s name as though it was part of an incantation, and very early we get the impression that the “performance” of insanity is all too natural for him.
+Newspaperman Johnny Barrett (Peter Breck, a longtime TV actor who would never get a meatier role) is a phony, of course – as the film opens, he is preparing to get admitted into an insane asylum under pretenses.
+The supposed point of this heavily conditioned performance is to expose the unsolved murder of an inmate, but the killer and victim are thoroughly incidental, and Johnny only seems to care about winning the Pulitzer Prize.
+He invokes the award’s name as though it was part of a mantra, and very early we get the impression that the “performance” of insanity is all too natural for him.

-That feeling of an airborne and unpredictable dementia also begins to seep into the consciousness of Shock Corridor – the soundtrack becomes increasingly jagged and shots often don’t match each other, as though the film itself were succumbing to madness.
+That feeling of an airborne and unpredictable dementia also begins to seep into the consciousness of Shock Corridor – the soundtrack becomes increasingly jagged, and shots often don’t match each other.
+It’s as though the film itself were succumbing to madness.
 Real life is rendered in crisp and shadowy black-and-white, while color Super 8 becomes the film stock of nightmares.
-After nearly an hour of omnipresent – and by this point, clearly unreliable – non-diegetic narration, Johnny quizzes a fellow inmate, “Do you hear voices?”
-Shock Corridor becomes the collective madness of its own audience.
+After nearly an hour of omnipresent – and by this point, clearly unreliable – non-diegetic narration, Johnny asks a fellow inmate, “Do you hear voices?”
+Inevitably, Shock Corridor becomes the collective madness of its audience.